Monday, January 19, 2026

 Cancer: More recently I had a big fight with prostrate cancer.
 By the time they found the tumors they were well established.
 My doctors decided that radiation was the best treatment for me.
 I was told that there was hope for success but the risks were high; our prostrate is near several major body parts and the cancer can easily spread.

-A prayer friend sent me some links from a Christian doctor who studied medical advances in the light of what God's Word says about health and healing.
-I watched the talks, downloaded the big PDF book and had it printed.
 Jesus made it plain that I was to clear the "toxic thought patterns" from my life; these included anger at the declining state of our culture and the world, and once again, unforgiveness, of myself and of others.
 A weeks-long prayer battle followed.

 I re-learned to: ".. take every thought captive to the obedience of Christ" (2 Corinthians 10:5).
 I pondered what "every" means!